seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-13.md

 "nothing is worth entering into dogmatically".[^fn474]

-The word *abhinivesa*, suggestive of dogmatic adherence, literally means "entering into".
+The word *abhinivesa*, suggestive of dogmatic adherence, literally means 'entering into'.
 Now based on this idea we can bring in a relevant metaphor.

 We happened to mention earlier that as far as concepts are concerned, the *arahants* have no dogmatic adherence.
 Let us take, for instance, the concept of